2021–22 Motherwell F.C. season: March

 On 28 March, Motherwell announced the signing of Robbie Mahon from Bohemians on a contract until June 2023.

 May

-On 20 May, Motherwell announced that Mark O'Hara, Darragh O'Connor, PJ Morrison, Cody McLeod, Victor Nirennold, Justin Amaluzor, Jordan Roberts, Liam Donnelly and Liam Grimshaw would all leave the club upon the expiry of their contracts on 31 May, whilst Ricki Lamie had been offered a new contract and Liam Shaw would return to Celtic following his loan spell with the club.
+On 20 May, Motherwell announced that Mark O'Hara, Darragh O'Connor, P. J. Morrison, Cody McLeod, Victor Nirennold, Justin Amaluzor, Jordan Roberts, Liam Donnelly and Liam Grimshaw would all leave the club upon the expiry of their contracts on 31 May, whilst Ricki Lamie had been offered a new contract and Liam Shaw would return to Celtic following his loan spell with the club.

 On 24 May, Ricki Lamie signed a new two-year contract with Motherwell.